bruhmomen69/BetterAnticheat/ReadMe.md

 For information on how to hide BetterAnticheat, please visit [here](https://github.com/amnoah/BetterAnticheat/wiki/Hiding-BetterAnticheat).

+For information on how to use BetterAnticheat, please visit [here](https://github.com/amnoah/BetterAnticheat/wiki/Using-BetterAnticheat).

 # Support

 For general support, please join my [Discord server](https://discord.gg/ey9uTg3hcy).